Introduction

 automation rules are always displayed on the ‘Upload Package’ tab.

-Please note that only admin
+Please note that only admin users have the necessary

 privileges to edit.
 To get started, click on the small gear button in